swystems/det-bypass/README.md

 # det-bypass
-Research on temporal determinism (stability) of current OS bypass methods.
+Research on temporal determinism (stability) of current OS bypass technologies.

-## Objective
-We want to evaluate latency and jitter in datacenter communication, using different kernel bypass methods.
-Moreover, we want to determine the system factors impacting jitter (determinism/stabililty).
-We focus particularly on periodic communication.
+This repo contains a set of benchmarks to extract timestamps in a p2p setup.
 ## Methodology
 Tools:
 - no bypass